+49 30 214594-235

 Michael Wendeberg studied conducting in Toshiyuki Kamioka’s masterclass in Saarbrücken, and piano with Markus Stange, Bernd Glemser and Benedetto Lupo.
 During this time he worked as Toshiyuki Kamioka’s assistant at the Wuppertaler Bühnen.
-After graduating Michael Wendeberg held positions at the Nationaltheater Mannheim and Staatsoper Berlin, where he assisted Daniel Barenboim and guest conductors such as Pierre Boulez and Sir Simon Rattle, and was principal conductor at the Lucerne Theater.
-His opera repertoire from this time comprises, among others, Bizet’s Carmen, Britten’s A Midsummer Night’s Dream, Handel’s Orlando, Mozart’s Zaide, Clemenza di Tito and The Magic Flute, Verdi’s La Traviata and Il Trovatore, Donizetti Lucia di Lammermoor and Don Pasquale, Rossini’s La Scala di Seta and La Cenerentola, Humperdinck’s Hansel and Gretel, Ponchielli’s La Gioconda and Bernstein’s West Side Story.
+After graduating Michael Wendeberg held positions at the Nationaltheater Mannheim and the Staatsoper Berlin, where he assisted Daniel Barenboim and guest conductors such as Pierre Boulez and Sir Simon Rattle, and was principal conductor at the Lucerne Theater.

-In freelance music theatre projects Michael Wendeberg always cultivates a close working relationship with the directing team.
-He gained national recognition early on in his career in 2006 with The man who mistook his wife for a hat by Michael Nyman in Wuppertal, with the world premiere of ArbeitNahrungWohnung by Enno Poppe in a production by Anna Viebrock in 2008 at the Munich Biennale, and with Karl Amadeus Hartmann’s Des Simplicius Simplicissimus Jugend, which was staged by the director Thomas Fiedler in Zurich in 2010.
+Michael Wendeberg gained national recognition early on in his career in 2006 with Michael Nyman’s The man who mistook his wife for a hat in Wuppertal, as well as the world premiere of Enno Poppe’s ArbeitNahrungWohnung in a production by Anna Viebrock in 2008 at the Munich Biennale, and Karl Amadeus Hartmann’s Des Simplicius Simplicissimus Jugend, staged by the director Thomas Fiedler in Zurich in 2010.
 In 2016 he led the world premiere of Sidney Corbett’s opera Die Andere at the Magdeburg Theatre.

-As a pianist Michael Wendeberg won several national and international piano competitions and performed as a soloist at renowned festivals and with prestigious orchestras under conductors such as Jonathan Nott, Marek Janowski and Daniel Barenboim.
+As a pianist, Michael Wendeberg has won several national and international piano competitions and performed as a soloist at renowned festivals and with prestigious orchestras under conductors such as Jonathan Nott, Marek Janowski and Daniel Barenboim.
 From 2000 until 2005 he was a member of the Ensemble intercontemporain and worked intensively with Pierre Boulez.
-He recently performed the late composer’s complete works for piano during his 90th birthday celebrations at the Berlin State Opera in 2015.
+He performed Pierre Boulez’s complete works for piano as part of the late composer’s 90th birthday celebrations at the Staatsoper Berlin in 2015.